 - Mynda Treacy from MyOnlineTrainingHub has informative, regular blog articles.

-- The J-Walk blog and Mr Excel contain articles on pretty much anything you ever needed to know on Excel tools and functions.
+- Mr Excel contain articles on pretty much anything you ever needed to know on Excel tools and functions.

 - John Michaloudis from MyExcelOnline has some good resources as well as a podcast